-- 1.3B Investments.
+1.3B Investments.
 We will invest the assets comprising this Roth IRA unless the application page indicates otherwise.
-We have the following powers, rights and duties regarding the investment of your Roth IRA assets. - You expressly authorize us to invest your IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate. - See the application page for our name.
+We have the following powers, rights and duties regarding the investment of your Roth IRA assets.

+You expressly authorize us to invest your IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate.

+See the application page for our name.
 Such deposit accounts must bear a reasonable rate of interest as determined by the terms of the deposit instruments and the short and long term economic conditions.
-The terms of any such accounts are incorporated by reference into the agreement. - To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
-To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - To hold in cash such portion of the Roth IRA assets as shall be reasonable under the circumstances - f.
+The terms of any such accounts are incorporated by reference into the agreement.

+- b.
+To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
+To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - d.
+To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - To hold in cash such portion of the Roth IRA assets as shall be reasonable under the circumstances. - f.
 To exercise any powers and rights of any individual owner with respect to any property of the IRA including, but not limited to, conducting business or litigation, participating in a voting trust, merger, borrowing funds and to do all other acts in its judgment necessary or desirable for the investment of your IRA assets even though the specific power to do such acts is not listed. - g.
 To allow you (the Roth IRA grantor) pursuant to written policy to direct the investment of your Roth IRA assets.
 For purposes of this section, the term "you" includes any Investment Manager which you have named.
-When we permit you to direct the investment, we shall not be liable for any loss you suffer. - 1.4 Withdrawals/Termination.
-You may withdraw any amount of money from your Roth IRA at any time.
-You must, however, complete our distribution form and furnish us with the reason for your distribution.
-If you indicate the distribution is because of a disability or death or a substantially equal periodic payment, then you must provide us with the necessary verification in the format we require.
-With any distribution, including transfers, you will be required to pay from your Roth IRA funds, if applicable, the interest penalty for the early surrender of a time deposit(s) and/or any fees related to the distribution. - 1.5 Special Distribution Rules to Ensure Compliance with Required Distribution Rules by Beneficiaries and Special Provisions for an Inherited Roth IRA(s).
-You agree to inform any person who is your beneficiary that he or she is your beneficiary and he or she must inform us of your death.
-We have the right to require that your beneficiary(ies) furnish us with a certified copy of your death certificate or other documentation as we feel appropriate to verify your death.
+When we permit you to direct the investment, we shall not be liable for any loss you suffer.